annacuomo/fastglmm-paper/tr.md

 In practice however we observe traits that clearly do not follow a Normal distribution, and thus directly applying Eq.
 (1) might lead to spurious assocation identification or other sort of analysis errors.
 Thus it is often the case that the phenotype is first transformed (e.g. Box-Cox transformation, quantile normalization) to resemble a normally distributed trait.
 However, there are many cases in which the proper distribution is know or where there does not seem to exist such a transformation.

 Here we take a different approach.
 We use the linear equation expressed in Eq.
 (1) to describe a process we experimentally don't see.
 This unobserved process though is assumed to be directly associated with the observed one via a link function and its mean definition:
 $$
-g(\mathrm E[y|z]) = z
+g(\mat E[y|z]) = z
 $$
 The observed trait is then described via an exponential-family distribution chosen as to match the phenotype random nature.